Samsung/tizen-docs/docs/application/dotnet/guides/nui/window.md

  ```

 > [!NOTE]
-> Window type can be chagned in runtime except for IME type.
+> Window type can be changed in runtime except for the IME type.
 >